rdmarsh/elm/README.md

 ## Configuration

 > In a hurry?
 Put your credentials in `~/.elm/config.ini` and secure
 > permissions.
-See `config.example.ini` for details.
+See `config.example.ini` for details

 You don't need a config file, but to prevent passing API details on the command line (and hide them from a process list) you can create a file